👩🚒 Fire Safety Activities for Parents and Children

 Firefighter Hats

-For each child, use plain newsprint (or newspaper) to make a folded paper hat.
+Use plain newsprint or newspaper to make a folded paper hat for each child.
 Secure all loose edges with tape.
-Let the children use crayons or felt-tip markers to color their hats red.
-Fold back one corner of each hat and staple it in place.
+Let them color their hats red with crayons or markers, then fold back one corner and staple it in place.
+Attach a yellow construction-paper badge with a number of the child’s choice.

 Firefighter Finger Puppets